 plate of dill pickle dip, everything flatbread crackers, chips and pretzels.

 • Pickles – The star ingredient and why we are all here.
-As somewhat of a pickle expert, I need to say this: there are good pickles and bad pickles.
-The pickles you choose can make or break this dish because the majority of the flavor here comes from this ingredient.
+As somewhat of a self appointed pickle expert, I need to say this: there are good pickles and bad pickles.
+The pickles you choose can make or break this dish because the majority of the flavor comes from this ingredient.
 For this dip, I love using Roland® Dill Pickle Sandwich Chips.
 Not only do they have a fantastic dill flavor, but the chip format makes them super easy to prep and chop for the recipe.
 Their crisp yet not hard texture, and briny dill juice, make these pickles a fantastic addition to the dip.
 If you are interested in making this dip with Roland® pickles, find them on Instacart or in a store near you HERE!

 • Cream Cheese – Cream cheese is added not only for its tangy flavor but also for body and thickness.
 Feel free to choose cream cheese from a tub or block.
 Ensure that the cream cheese comes fully to room temperature before making this dip.